jdtravelp2s/jdtravelp2s.github.io/index-english.md

 # Become a customer!

-To become a customer you can contact me directly by email or on Twitter and Instagram.
+To become a customer you can [register here](https://p2stravel.com/enroll/82668?C=y).

 # Become a partner!

-To become a partner you can [register here](https://p2stravel.com/join/jdtravelp2s).
+To become a partner you can [register here](https://p2stravel.com/enroll/82668?D=N).